 Misdemeanors are criminal offenses which generally result in less than a year of jail time.

-The Virginia Code categorizes all misdemeanors into one of five different classes.
+The Virginia Code categorizes all misdemeanors into one of four different classes.

 Class 1 misdemeanors are the most serious, while Class 4 misdemeanors are generally only punished with small fines.